Kong/kubernetes-ingress-controller/docs/deployment/openshift.md

    ```bash
    http ${PROXY_IP}:${HTTP_PORT} Host:foo.bar
    ```

-### How you can access the Kong admin API?
+## Accessing Kong's Admin API

 The admin API is exposed using an Ingress to be able easily to add some authentication plugin and protect the API.

 ```bash
 echo "